AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

 Welcome to HarvestDecemberRenPy!
-This is a RenPy port of the 3DS VN "Harvest December", to the Nintendo Switch and PS Vita.
+This is a RenPy port of the 3DS (and iOS and PC) VN "Harvest December", to the Nintendo Switch and PS Vita.

 Work is starting now--it may be slow but I will update this readme with my progress.